Israel signs agreement with Moderna for potential COVID-19 vaccine

 "Israel has signed with the company Moderna an arrangement that will allow us to buy vaccines," Netanyahu said, according to a statement from his office.

-"The company is advancing its development, they claim that (they) can get to it in the middle of the year, we hope that they succeed," he said.
+"The company is advancing its development, they claim they can achieve it by the middle of next year, we hope that they succeed," he said.

 Financial details were not disclosed.